 Well, the whole thing tanked and the ladies who visited ended up living out of their VW vans until they moved on.

 I remember the hot and humid day I walked around the dusty, defunct property thinking, "Wouldn't this be a fun story if...?"

 Book One of the series will introduce you to Lorna, Jeanie, Avril, Cheenah, Anya, Milton, Luis, Anita, Steve, and a very hot biker babe with stunning blue eyes, Doreen.
 Fate brings these unlikely characters together.
 They work hard to breathe life back into the sagging property, but in doing so they unearth a twisted past.

-Book Two, The Ladies of Pagodaville, will transport you back to the '80's and '90's, where you will live vicariously through more zany characters.
-You'll meet PK Todd, Leese Harper, Gloria 'Lindy' Sutton, and Alice 'Lucky' Punston.
+Book Two, The Ladies of Pagodaville, will transport you back to the '80's, where you will live vicariously through more zany characters.
+You'll meet musician PK Todd, writer Sam Harper, illustrator Gloria 'Lindy' Sutton, and artist Alice 'Lucky' Punston.

 And whaat?
 Of course there's a dog!
-Leese's 5 year old mutt, Bullseye ( appropriately named for a ring of black fur around her tush, her tail protruding from the middle) will capture hearts all around the compound.
+Sam's 10 year old mutt, Bullseye a.k.a.
+Bean will capture hearts all around the compound.

 And we'll have some unlikely visitors as well, maybe even a UFO sighting on a hot summer night over the Atlantic while the ladies are roasting weenies and marshmallows on the beach...